New York's 15th congressional district

-New York's 15th congressional district is a congressional district for the United States House of Representatives located in New York City, State of New York.
+New York's 15th congressional district for the United States House of Representatives is located in New York City, State of New York.
 The district has been represented by Democrat Ritchie Torres since 2021.
+At the time of his election, it was the poorest congressional district in the United States.

 The 15th district is located entirely within the Bronx, namely the southern portion of the West Bronx as well as the South Bronx.
 Latinos make up the majority of the district's population, followed by Black people.
 Whites, Asians and other racial groups comprise a small minority.
 Yankee Stadium and the Bronx Zoo are both located within the district.
+The 15th district has the highest percentage of Puerto Ricans of any district in New York, and the second highest percentage of Dominican Americans of any district in New York, after the neighboring 13th congressional district.